 X/Y mode is better for capturing sound from a specific direction, for example, and is ideal for solo podcasts.
 In contrast, Mid-Side mode is more sensitive to the sides and front, ideal for podcasts with multiple in-person hosts or guests.

 The H2N provides powerful built-in effects that you can use to adjust audio on the fly, including compression/limiting and a low-cut (ie, high-pass) filter.
 For musicians, there’s both a chromatic tuner and a metronome included, along with an analog-style gain control.

 Battery life is reasonable, at up to 20 hours from a pair of AA’s.
 The device records directly to microSD cards (there’s no internal storage,) with support for cards up to 32GB in size.

 The H2N is far from being the cheapest voice recorder on this list, but given its flexibility and audio quality, it’s a fantastic choice for those who are getting serious about their podcasting.

 Note that Zoom also makes the PodTrak P4, a podcast-specific voice recorder with four separate mic inputs and headphone outputs, and better support for recording remote interviews.
-It’s more expensive than the H2N, and likely overkill for many podcasters, but if you can find it cheaper than the H2N on a given day, it’s definitely worth considering.
+It’s likely overkill for many podcasters, but if you can find it cheaper than the H2N on a given day, it’s definitely worth considering.

 Best Voice Activated Recorder/Flash Drive Recorder: MQ-U350